The Money Laundering Regulations impose certain obligations on us, including to:

 We have compiled a set of FAQs to help you, when making your declaration, in understanding your obligations and if the work that you do falls within the scope of the Money Laundering Regulations.
 They can also be found on the MyBar portal.

-The government requires all relevant persons, including barristers who carry out work within the Money Laundering Regulations, to obtain a DBS basic check.
+, who carry out work within the Money Laundering Regulations, have been convicted of a relevant offence.

 A DBS basic check is a criminal record check any individual can request for themselves from the Government's Disclosure and Barring Service.

 Further information is in our FAQs.

 If you have any comments or questions about this page, please email us.